creativescala/krop/docs/src/pages/controller/route/request.md

 Request.get(Path.root).withEntity(Entity.html)
 ```

 There are several predefined `Entity` values on the companion object, but you can easily create your own if needed.
+The [documentation for entities](entities.md) has more details.